Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Analog/Class AmebaServo.rst

 NA

-.. note :: “AmebaServo.h” must be included to use the class function.
+.. note :: "AmebaServo.h" must be included to use the class function.

 **AmebaServo::write**
 ---------------------